Malpel/malpel-pathfinding/Documentation/User_guide.md

 ## Running the program

  ### The jar:
 The `malpel-pathfinding.jar` file can be downloaded [here](https://github.com/Malpel/malpel-pathfinding/releases/tag/v1.0-final).
 To run the program successfully the file has to be in the same folder as the folder `maps`, which comes with the source code and can be found directly in the project root.
-Once the jar is in place, double click the file, or launch the program through command line with `java -jar malpel-pathfinding.jar`.
+Once the jar is in place, double click the file, or launch the program through the command line with `java -jar malpel-pathfinding.jar`.

 ## UI